aazuspan/sankee/README.md

 [![NLCD Las Vegas urbanization example Sankey plot](examples/NLCD.png)](https://htmlpreview.github.io/?https://github.com/aazuspan/sankee/main/examples/NLCD.html)

 ### Using a Custom Dataset
 Datasets can also be manually defined for custom datasets.
-See [datasets](https://github.com/aazuspan/sankee#Datasets) for a detailed explanation.
+In this example, we'll classify 1-year and 5-year post-fire Landsat imagery using NDVI and visualize plant recovery using `sankee`.
 ```python
 import ee
 import sankee